Need to find a reliable fence contractor? Be selective! You new fence is an investment you can’t afford to take chances with.

-- Find out how long the fence contractor has been in business.
-Most companies fold within five years, so the length of time they’ve been in business matters.
+Fence installation companies are easy to start up, but most don’t stay in business. .Most companies fold within five years, so the length of time they’ve been in business matters.
 Have they kept the same business name?
-Is the same owner on board?
+How long have they had the same owner?
 Have they had the same phone number for the duration of their business life?
 All of those items matter because they tell you a lot about the company’s track record.

-- Ask about training and certification.
-If they belong to a professional fence association, that’s an indication they’re committed to the industry and not just a fly-by-night outfit.
-For instance, only 2% of fence installers become certified fence professionals, even though that ranking helps assure you that your fence contractor is knowledgeable about the industry and has invested in the business.
+If the fence installation company belongs to a professional fence association, that’s an indication they’re committed to the industry and not just a fly-by-night outfit.
+For instance, only 2% of fence installers become certified fence professionals, even though that ranking helps ensure your fence contractor is knowledgeable about the industry and has invested in the business.

 Since fences typically last a long time, residential customers aren’t as likely to be a source of repeat business.
 Commercial customers, on the other hand, are more likely to order more than one or even a large number of fences.
-So if a contractor does commercial work, that tells you they probably have a reputation for doing the job right.
+So, if a contractor does commercial work, that tells you they probably have a reputation for doing the job right.

-- Does the contractor provide a warranty?
 You should be offered a one-year warranty.
 (Don’t get taken by a common ploy: Some fence contractors advertise a ten-year warranty.
 Keep in mind that fence warranties cover workmanship, and most poor workmanship will be revealed within six months of the installation.
 That makes anything more than a one-year warranty basically useless.)

 You don’t have to know everything about fences to make sure you’re getting a quality product.
 A little investigative work will let you know whether your fence is likely to look good and last a long time.